XTVDDICT/SOLO_HUNTER/README.md

 Power on the device
 Connect to WiFi network:
 SOLO_HUNTER_SETUP
+Enter password:
+12345678
-Open the setup portal
+Open the setup portal (should open automatically)
+If not, go to: 192.168.4.1
 Enter your WiFi credentials
 Enter your DGB wallet address
 Save settings

-The device will connect and start displaying your wallet data.
+The device will connect to your WiFi and begin displaying wallet data.

 No Wallet Config

-If no wallet is set, the screen will show the device IP address so you can open the settings page.
+If no wallet is set, the device will display its IP address so you can open the settings page and configure it.

 Settings Page